Soul. Motown. Clapping. But what exactly is a Baby Gospel family concert?

 5. Benefits both you and your little one

 Music has a direct link to our emotions, and different patterns of brain development are stimulated when we hear music.
-Even better, if you sing along at a Baby Gospel concert, structural changes take place in the brain giving better overall aural memory!

 Many of the songs selected for Baby Gospel concerts are uplifting, joyful and familiar which – hopefully – means you will feel better for hearing them.